-Annelise Del Rio – PhD student in Ecology
+Annelise Del Rio – PhD candidate in Ecology

 I am interested in the mechanisms marine and aquatic organisms use to survive in stressful or changing environments, especially in the context of global climate change.
 I aim to use physiological ecology to inform conservation and management strategies for fishes such as Central Valley salmon.
 I am currently studying the effects of temperature and oxygen stressors on the development and physiology of early life stage Chinook salmon from the protein to whole organism level in the lab and field.

 Erin Flynn – PhD candidate in Ecology